ibm-cloud-docs/solution-tutorials/data-encryption-security.md

 </p>

 1. The user connects to the application.
-2. The SSL certificate used for the secure connection is defined in {{site.data.keyword.cloudcerts_short}} and used by the Kubernetes Ingress.
-3. {{site.data.keyword.appid_short}} secures the application and redirects the user to the authentication page.
+2. {{site.data.keyword.appid_short}} secures the application and redirects the user to the authentication page.
 Users can sign up from there too.
-4. The application is running in a Kubernetes cluster from an image stored in the {{site.data.keyword.registryshort_notm}}.
+3. The application is running in a Kubernetes cluster from an image stored in the {{site.data.keyword.registryshort_notm}}.
 The image is automatically scanned for vulnerabilities.
-5. Files uploaded by the user are stored in {{site.data.keyword.cos_short}}.
+4. Files uploaded by the user are stored in {{site.data.keyword.cos_short}}.
-6. The bucket where the files are stored is using a user-provided key to encrypt the data.
+5. The bucket where the files are stored is using a user-provided key to encrypt the data.
-7. All activities related to managing the solution are logged by {{site.data.keyword.cloudaccesstrailshort}}.
+6. All activities related to managing the solution are logged by {{site.data.keyword.cloudaccesstrailshort}}.

 ## Before you begin
 {: #prereqs}